MichaelCurrin/coding-blog/_posts/2020-04-20-predicting-the-future-of-web-development.md

 ## Competitors to JavaScript

-* JavaScript has **community momentum**.
+* [JavaScript] has **community momentum**.
 People are already using it and adding to it and learning it.
 * Anything that is not JS-related won't dominate.
+* [TypeScript]
-* **TypeScript** will likely dominate and in 2025 more people will be writing TypeScript than plain JavaScript.
+  * This will likely dominate and in 2025 more people will be writing TypeScript than plain JavaScript.
 The reason why Perl didn't make it and TypeScript will, is that TypeScript has already grown more popular than Perl and has many adopted or is busy being adopted by most JS frameworks.
-* TypeScript does promise safety with **type checking** at compile time, however the speaker makes a point that this can be a false promise if not used well - such as when using a complex nested type which uses `any`.
+  * It does promise safety with **type checking** at compile time, however the speaker makes a point that this can be a false promise if not used well - such as when using a complex nested type which uses `any`.
 (Or using type checking as a substitute for tests).
 * Any technology must be significantly **different** from JavaScript to make it worth using.
-Like **Elm**, which has its great ecosystem, reduced errors, better performance and smaller output sizes - it also just feels lighter and easier to work with compared with JavaScript.
+Like [Elm], which has its great ecosystem, reduced errors, better performance and smaller output sizes - it also just feels lighter and easier to work with compared with JavaScript.
 Watch the talk for more motivations around these.
 * But if it is different enough from JavaScript, it will be a **barrier** to learn for those already preferring JavaScript, so it won't overtake JavaScript.
 And that's okay.

 ### JS dialects